sangram218/regexpval-example/README.md

 - [X] Validator function for email address (Length NOT specified)
 - [ ] Strength evaluator for password (Length NOT specified)
 - [X] Validator function for security PIN (Length specified)
-- [ ] Add masking in the password field
+- [X] Add masking in the password field
-- [ ] Add masking in the security PIN field
+- [X] Add masking in the security PIN field
+- [X] Correct the tab order for fields

 ## Screenshots
+* Window
 ![Window](regexpval-main.png)
+* Message for failed validation due to empty string
 ![Message for failed validation due to empty string](regexpval-emty.png)
+* Message for failed validation due to illegal characters
 ![Message for failed validation due to illegal characters](regexpval-fail.png)
+* Message for successful validation
 ![Message for successful validation](regexpval-succ.png)

-## Contribute
-Clone, add, build and make a PR.
-You know the drill.

 ## Changelog
 ### v0.01